dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 The number of inputs is encoded as bits 23:16 of the IOAPICVER register, minus one.

-### IO-APIC Registers
+### I/O APIC Registers

-The IO-APIC has 2 memory mapped registers for accessing the other IO-APIC registers:
+The I/O APIC has 2 memory mapped registers for accessing the other I/O APIC registers:

 | Memory Address | Mnemonic Name | Register Name      | Description                                  |
 |----------------|---------------|--------------------|----------------------------------------------|